 The University proactively publishes a wide range of information, the majority of which is available on its website.
 Information is published in accordance with the University's publication scheme and covers the governance and operation of the University.
-Further information on the publication scheme can be found here.

 You may wish to consult the publication scheme, or check with the Information Officer (contact details below) to find out if the information you require has already been published or if there are plans to publish it.

 Contact details are:

 If the information is not already available on the website or has not yet been published it will facilitate the response process if requests could be submitted on the Request for Information form below and sent to the Information Officer at the above address.

 The Data Protection Act 1998 governs the processing of personal data (information relating to living individuals).
 This legislation makes it possible for you to request access to personal data that the University may hold about you.
 A request for disclosure of such information is called a subject access request.
 Any such requests should be addressed to the Data Protection Officer, at the same address as above.